Day by day guide

-To enable you to easily plan your own walk, in our Annual Guidebook and on the website we’ve split the path into 52 sections as listed below.
-Each of these cover a typical day’s walk.
-You can find more details about each of these sections, along with highlights and points of interest along the path, accommodation along with ways of making it shorter or longer to suit your walking speed.
+The pace we think works best for most people is to take 52 days to walk the path, and so in our Annual Guidebook and on this website we’ve split the path into 52 sections.
+Each of these cover a typical day’s walk and on the pages in the links below you’ll find a route map, highlights and points of interest along the path, accommodation along with ideas to make it shorter or longer to suit your walking speed.

 Week 1.
 Minehead to Westward Ho!
 (Exmoor and North Devon): 7 days, 87 miles

 Crossing the rugged high moors and woods of Exmoor National Park before passing the surf beaches of Woolcombe and the around the sheltered Taw and Torridge Estuary.

 - Porlock Weir to Lynmouth 12 miles

 - Lynmouth to Combe Martin 13 miles

 - Instow to Westward Ho! (via Bideford) 11 miles

 Week 2.
 Westward Ho! to Padstow (Hartland and North Cornwall coast): 7 days, 78 miles